PSDCoder/ngDialog/README.md

 Any serializable data that you want to be stored in controller's dialog scope. (``$scope.ngDialogData``).
 From version `0.3.6` `$scope.ngDialogData` keeps references to the objects instead of copying them.

+##### ``resolve {Object}``

+This property works like in ngRoute and ui.router configuration.
+Keys of this object we can inject to dialog controller and therefore reuse controllers from our application.

 ##### ``className {String}``

 This option allows you to control the dialog's look, you can use built-in [themes](https://github.com/likeastore/ngDialog#themes) or create your own styled modals.